spacewalk01/yolov5-face-mask-detection/README.md

 # Face Mask Detection
 Wearing face masks in public places is essential to prevent the spread of COVID-19 infection.
-This repo includes scripts for training YOLOv5 model to detect people wearing masks or not wearing.
-Furthermore, we let it learn to predict whether people are wearing masks correctly.
+This repo includes a demo for building a face mask detector using YOLOv5 model.
 <p align="center"> <img src="results/anim.gif" /></p>

 ### Dataset